 Dr. Marc Amsler (1891-1968) was a Swiss ophthalmologist and a great teacher.
 He was a student of Jules Gonin (1870-1935) at the University of Lausanne.
 He was a strong supporter of Gonin's ideas on the repair of rhegmatogenous retinal detachments.
 Dr. Amsler was known as "Le marcheur de l'operation de Gonin" (The seller of Gonin's surgical procedure).
-Dr. Amsler became the chief of Zurich Eye Clinic.
+Dr. Amsler became the chief of the Zurich Eye Clinic.
 His contribution to ophthalmology includes the Amsler grid and the Amsler- Dubois chart.
-Amsler grid is a 10 cm X 10 cm square-shaped chart which has seven different variants.
+Amsler grid is a 10 cm X 10 cm square-shaped chart that has seven different variants.
 The chart is a useful and inexpensive tool to monitor metamorphopsia and scotoma in various macular diseases, most commonly wet age-related macular degeneration.
-The Amsler-Dubois chart is an important chart to document posterior segment lesions including retinal detachment.
+The Amsler-Dubois chart is an important chart to document posterior segment lesions, including retinal detachment.
 Dr. Amsler's research interests included the study of the macular function, the study of aqueous humor in uveitis, and keratoconus.
-He invented a mirror for retinal examination using monocular indirect ophthalmoscope.
+He invented a mirror for retinal examination using a monocular indirect ophthalmoscope.

 Dr. Florian Verrey (1911-1976) was a Swiss ophthalmologist who worked with Dr. Amsler at the University of Lausanne and later at Zurich Eye Clinic.
 His research focused on uveitis and aqueous humor.

-FHU gets its name from Ernst Fuchs (1851-1930), an Austrian Ophthalmologist.
+FHU gets its name from Ernst Fuchs (1851-1930), an Austrian ophthalmologist.
 He was the clinical director of the Second Vienna Eye Hospital.
-The Textbook of Ophthalmology written by Dr. Fuchs was considered one of the best textbooks on the subject at that time.
+The Textbook of Ophthalmology, written by Dr. Fuchs, was considered one of the best textbooks on the subject at that time.
 Fuchs endothelial corneal dystrophy and Fuchs spot in myopia have their name dedicated to him.

 However, similar anterior chamber hemorrhage after paracentesis may also present in other conditions including

-Causes of Anterior chamber hemorrhage
+Causes of Anterior Chamber Hemorrhage

 The hyphema due to the Amsler sign is usually mild.
 Active bleeding from the angle into the anterior chamber may stop spontaneously.
 In cases with continuing intraoperative hemorrhage, forming the anterior chamber with a viscosurgical device or raising the intraocular pressure usually stops the bleeding.
 The hyphema typically does not worsen the visual outcomes, and most cases of FHU will have mild perioperative hemorrhage after cataract surgery.
 Hyphema may not be present on the first postoperative day.
 For postoperative mild hyphema, a medication regimen of antibiotic and steroid drops are usually enough to control inflammation.
-In severe hyphema or severe postoperative inflammation, topical cycloplegics are needed to prevent posterior synechia.
+In severe hyphema or severe postoperative inflammation, topical cycloplegics are necessary to prevent posterior synechia.
 Though posterior synechia is otherwise uncommon in FHU, postoperative inflammation can cause posterior synechia and thus requires control with both steroid and cycloplegics.
 Typically, the outcome of cataract surgery is good in FHU with cataract though some cases may have anterior chamber reaction, deposit over the intraocular lens (IOL), decentration of IOL, glaucoma, vitreous inflammation/haze, posterior capsular opacification, cystoid macular edema, corneal edema, and macular hole.

 |||AMSLER M,VERREY F, [Not Available].
 Ophthalmologica.
 Journal international d'ophtalmologie.
 International journal of ophthalmology.
 Zeitschrift fur Augenheilkunde.
 1946 Feb-Mar; [PubMed PMID: 20275799]|